ghermaico135/math-magician-project/README.md

 *************
 For react:
 *************
-- To install npx create-react-app math-magicians:
+- To install npx create-react-app math-magician-project: